 Dear H.O.M.E.
 Friends,

 We know it has been a trying time and we hope you are staying safe and well.
 As Chicago moved into Phase 4 of re-opening, we want to update you on what’s happening at H.O.M.E.

 First and foremost, H.O.M.E. staff are employing practices recommended by the Center for Disease Control and Preventions for safeguarding themselves and others to prevent transmission of COVID-19.
 In order to comply with recommended safety measures to help keep everyone safe, H.O.M.E. is implementing the following procedures now and until further notice.

 - We set new parameters to support and protect residents:

-- Social distancing in effect: All group outings and events at the houses have been cancelled.
-Communal dining for Good Life residents has been discontinued.
-Only essential visitors such as medical personnel are permitted.
+Social distancing in effect: All group outings and events at the houses have been cancelled until further notice.

 - Extend a friendly email or call to residents to let them know you care.
 But first contact Nikki Moustafa, Housing Director, NikkiM@HOMEseniors.org or (773) 341-6910, so she can connect you.